AnilChettri/Logo_reveal/README.md

-Made with html , css and js
+Made with HTML , CSS AND JAVASCRIPT.